 Improve agile development practices

-The prerequisites of microservices architecture is agile DevOps and continuous delivery practices.
+The prerequisites of a microservices architecture are agile DevOps and continuous delivery practices.
 Before adopting microservices, enterprises must ensure they improve their agile development practices and methodologies.
 In digital transformation implementations, enterprise agility is a prerequisite.
 Rapid application development platforms are increasingly being used to improve agile practices because they leverage low-code technologies and use open standards-based technology stack to ensure digital transformation implementations are successful.

 Application leaders need to first understand the essence, objectives, and applicability of microservices.
 Once this is clear, they need to implement microservices iteratively, one service at a time.
 One of the main reasons why microservices implementations fail is because application leaders have in the past adopted microservices without making changes (organizational, cultural, and technical).
 To transform enterprises and align them to the main goals of agility and scalability, change is inevitable.
-Successful microservices implementation requires commitment, discipline, in-depth understanding and openness to venture into a steep learning curve.
+Successful microservices implementation requires commitment, discipline, in-depth understanding, and openness to venture into a steep learning curve.
 Application leaders need to use this formula and embrace change if they wish to move microservices out of the “trough of disillusionment”.

 As an application leader or change agent, we understand that an IT modernization initiative is not an easy feat.
 Continue reading to know how you can add the catalyst to change and to know how and where to start your journey of modernization when migrating from monolith to microservices architecture.